baztian/jaydebeapi/README.rst

 =========

 - Next version - unreleased

+  - Added compatibility to JPype1 0.7 (thanks to @Iverian, @Thrameos)
+  - Dropped python 2.6 support
+  - Fix build working with newer Maven versions
+  - Accidently force-pushed to master branch.
+Sorry for that.

 - 1.1.1 - 2017-03-21

   - Don't fail on dates before 1900 on Python < 3.